Guide: Knoxville, Tennessee

 So You Want a Home EV Charger: Here's Exactly What to Do

-From panel check to KUB rebate, every step a Knoxville homeowner needs, in order.
+From panel check to that first overnight charge on KUB's Time of Use rate, every step a Knoxville homeowner needs, in order.

-Getting a home EV charger installed in Knoxville takes about 10 steps, from evaluating your electrical panel to collecting the KUB rebate.
+Getting a home EV charger installed in Knoxville takes about 9 steps, from evaluating your electrical panel to enrolling in KUB's Time of Use rate.
 Most homeowners can go from zero to charging in 2 to 3 weeks.
 The install itself is a half-day job.
 What takes time is scheduling a good electrician, the permit, and the inspection appointment.
-Here's the full sequence, with specifics on what KUB requires, where Knox County permit jurisdiction matters, and what older Knoxville homes typically run into.
+Here's the full sequence, with specifics on where Knox County permit jurisdiction matters and what older Knoxville homes typically run into.

 Step 1: Decide Between Level 1 and Level 2